cohesity/cohesity-appspec/sampleapp/README.md

 All the models for App Structs & Variables are defined [here](https://github.com/cohesity/app-sdk-go/tree/master/models)

-## Packaging the App
-Please refer to [this](README-Container.md) section to containerize this application.
 ## Questions & Feedback
 We would love to hear from you.
 Please send your questions and feedback to:
 *developer@cohesity.com*